JasonSills/JasonSills.github.io/getstarted.md

 ### <h4> 2.
 Rename the project to `<yourusername>.github.io` </h4>

-Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*Repository name*).
+<p2>Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*Repository name*).
 This will create a website with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes (check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain) if you want to use a different project name).
-If after a few minutes your website is still not ready, try making any edit to any file, just to force GitHub to re-build your site.
+If after a few minutes your website is still not ready, try making any edit to any file, just to force GitHub to re-build your site. </p2>

 </div>